-Board member Richard Bookwalter recounted that past issues between the Board and ACOTE involved advanced practices and the distinction between education and training.
+Board member Richard Bookwalter recounted that past issues between the Board and ACOTE involved advanced practices.

 Ms. Pavlovich asked Board member Denise Miller to remind the Board of what she wanted addressed in relation to the ACOTE guidelines.

 Ms. Miller stated it was a two-part request.
 The first part was fulfilled by bringing the most recent version of the ACOTE guidelines.
 The second part of her request was to invite a member of AOTA/ACOTE to a Board meeting so that they could answer Board member questions regarding what ACOTE is currently working on.
 Ms. Miller suggested inviting Pam Roberts since she is a California resident.